 A hard lump under the skin can worry you.
 Of course, you might be alarmed, as the first thought goes to the possibility of cancer.
 But, worry not.
-Though it is normal to feel scared, the lumps may not always be cancerous.
-In most cases, these lumps are normal.
+Though it is normal to feel scared, , small hard lumps under the skin may not always be cancerous.
+In most cases, these little or rock hard lumps under the skin are normal.
 However, it is best to know how they look and feel.
 It will help you take timely and appropriate action.
-This article can help clarify the reasons and give you more idea about a hard lump under the skin, its causes, the available treatment, and when to see a doctor.
+This article can help clarify the reasons and give you more idea about a hard mass under the skin, its causes, the available treatment, and when to see a doctor.
 Keep reading to learn more.

 In This Article